awslabs/aws-well-architected-labs/static/Cost/300_Optimization_Data_Collection/Code/README.md

 ## Prerequisites for local environment
 * cfn-lint https://github.com/aws-cloudformation/cfn-lint#install
 * python3.8+
-*
+* `pip3 instal -U boto3, cfn_tools`

 ## Testing

-1. check the quality of cfn code
+1. Check the quality of cfn code

 ```bash
 ./static/Cost/300_Optimization_Data_Collection/Code/lint.sh
 ```

-2. Upload code to a bucket and run integration tests
+2. Upload code to a bucket and run integration tests in your Testing environment

 ```bash
 export bucket='mybucket'
 ./static/Cost/300_Optimization_Data_Collection/Code/upload.sh  "$bucket"
 python3 ./static/Cost/300_Optimization_Data_Collection/Test/test-from-scratch.py
 ```
+The test will install stacks from scratch in a single account, and then check the presence of Athena tables and deletes the stack.
+I also it deletes all artefacts that are not deleted by CFN.

 # Realease process
-All yaml are files are in the account 87******** - well-architected-content@amazon.com
+All yaml and zip files are in the account 87******** - well-architected-content@amazon.com, in the bucket `aws-well-architected-labs`.

-In the bucket aws-well-architected-labs.
 These are then replicated to the other regional buckets.

 ```bash
 ./static/Cost/300_Optimization_Data_Collection/Code/upload.sh "aws-well-architected-labs"